Table of Contents

 What changes when federal policy moves

-Translation for operators: assume your state rules stand.
+For operators, the translation is short.
+Your state rules stand.
 Build governance to the strictest applicable jurisdiction.
 Document everything in a form a state AG, a payer SIU, or an accreditor would accept.

 The AHS playbook: what to do in the next 60 days